 MY THREE PRIMARY DREAMS: LOOKING FORWARD TO 50 and beyond

 I’ve had three primary dreams in my life so far.
 The first, was to have a creative, connected family.
 The second, was to own my own small business.
-The third was to write and have my words published.
+The third was to have a voice (including but not dependent upon writing and having my words published).

 For much of my life, I didn’t find living easy and I am proud of myself for how I advocated for myself, dove into learning, and didn’t quit.
 I said yes to deep, soul-stretching growth and healing and to becoming my full and most honest self.
 And somehow, here I am, still standing, thriving even in the midst of the messiness of life, turning 50, and my primary dreams have all come true (they’re yet in progress but they’ve nonetheless also come to fruition).